 - Minimize the intake of foods which are especially high in iron – these include the offal meats - such as liver, heart and kidney, and foods prepared from these such as pate, liverwurst and haggis.
 Also avoid black pudding - which is made from pig's blood.

 - Avoid foods fortified with iron - Many breakfast cereals are fortified with iron, so read the ingredients list on the pack.

 - Use caution with alcohol - the recommended level is a maximum of 4 - 5 standard drinks a week.

-- “The Healthy Liver and Bowel Book”- Follow the principles for a healthy liver outlined on pages 20 – 27.
-This book is essential reading for anyone with liver dysfunction and contains sections on fatty liver, liver function tests, hemochromatosis and high cholesterol, etc .
-These principles of eating need to be followed as a way of life.
+- "The Liver Cleansing Diet".
+Follow the principles for a healthy liver outlined in this book.
+This book is essential reading for anyone with liver dysfunction and contains sections on fatty liver, liver function tests, hemochromatosis and high cholesterol, etc. These principles of eating need to be followed as a way of life.

 - “Raw Juices Can Save your Life”

-- Take 1 teaspoon stirred in water or juice twice daily, or take 2 capsules twice daily.
-A combination of St Mary’s Thistle, B vitamins and Taurine and natural anti-oxidants play a vital role in promoting a more vigorous liver detoxification required after toxic overload.
+Take 1 teaspoon stirred in water or juice twice daily, or take 2 capsules twice daily.
+A combination of St Mary's Thistle, NAC, vitamins and taurine and natural antioxidants play a vital role in promoting a more vigorous liver detoxification required after toxic overload.

 - N-Acetyl-Cysteine (NAC) 600mg capsules take one to two capsules twice daily

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.